joelwross/tutorials/src/css-frameworks/index.md

 ## Adding a Framework to your Page

-Each framework has a getting started page that describes your various options for adding the framework to your HTML page.
+Each framework has a "getting started" page that describes your various options for adding the framework to your HTML page.
 Nearly all of them will let you link to their production files on a Content Delivery Network (CDN), download them as a zip file, or add them to your project via a package manager like `npm` or `bower`.
 Each method has its benefits and drawbacks.

 ### Linking to a CDN